TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 China's in São Tomé in West Africa

-Having my hand drenched in palm oil and scorched over an open flame wasn't my idea of a perfect tropical getaway.
-But that's what I found myself doing on my last day on São Tomé.
+Having my hand drenched in palm oil and scorched over an open flame wasn't my idea of a perfect tropical getaway, but that's what I found myself doing on my last day in São Tomé.

-I was on São Tomé to visit a friend who was working for an international NGO.
-To help her get acclimated, her employer had hired a young housekeeper to look after her.
+I was in São Tomé to visit a friend who worked for an international NGO.
+To help her get acclimated, her employer hired a young housekeeper to look after her.

 “A tourist is an ugly human being,” Jamaica Kincaid writes in A Small Place.
-In the passionate diatribe against neocolonialism in her native Antigua, Kincaid exposes tourists’ intrinsic roles as intruders and exploiters.
-It isn’t hard to draw many parallels between Antigua and São Tomé: both are small, sunny nations that were created by European colonialism and are still economically dependent on their former masters — decades after liberation.
+In her passionate diatribe against neocolonialism in her native Antigua, Kincaid exposes tourists’ intrinsic roles as intruders and exploiters.
+It isn’t hard to draw many parallels between Antigua and São Tomé: both are small, sunny nations created by European colonialism and are still economically dependent on their former masters decades after liberation.

 With Nina, my intruder status was made painfully obvious.
-I was taking advantage of her services for my own piece of cultural authenticity (like her cooking of cassava leaves and barracuda), all the while constantly getting in her way as she tried to go about her day.
+I was taking advantage of her services for my cultural authenticity (like her cooking of cassava leaves and barracuda), constantly getting in her way as she tried to go about her day.
 In her presence, I felt like an unwanted exchange student.

 I walked to my friend’s house from the doctor’s office, imagining how I would approach Nina for help.
 Was I imposing myself on her?
 Would I come across as an indulgent hobbyist, not unlike a perfectly healthy tourist tracking down an esoteric healer in the Himalayas?
 In truth, I just wanted the needles out, traditionally or otherwise.

-Nina was getting off the motorcycle taxi with bags full of the day's purchase when I reached home.
+When I reached home, Nina got out of the motorcycle taxi with bags full of the day's purchases.
 I smiled sheepishly and pointed at my throbbing hand.
-Nonchalantly, she pulled open the bandage, and then broke into a giggle.
-"Vim," she said: “come.”
+Nonchalantly, she pulled open the bandage and then broke into a giggle.
+"Vim," she said, “come.”

-From the kitchen cabinet, she took out a plastic Sangres beer bottle crowned with a makeshift cork woven out of palm leaves.
+She took out a plastic Sangres beer bottle from the kitchen cabinet crowned with a makeshift cork woven out of palm leaves.
 She popped open the bottle and doused her index finger with the palm oil, whose scarlet hue and chunky consistency reminded me of Vietnamese chili sauce.
-Before I could utter "hand sanitizer," or "soap," Nina put her oily finger on my wounds and rubbed.
-My face must have given away my distress, because she cooed a few things to comfort me.
-The little Portuguese I knew did not overlap with any of the words she was using until she said one thing she knew I’d understand: "Leve-leve."
+Before I could utter "hand sanitizer," or "soap," Nina rubbed her oily finger on my wounds.
+My face must have given away my distress because she cooed a few things to comfort me.
+The little Portuguese I knew did not overlap with any of the words she used until she said one thing she knew I’d understand: "Leve-leve."

-My friend had told me that "leve-leve," literally "slow-slow," was the de-facto national motto.
-So many people I encountered seemed to use the phrase liberally — drivers, waiters, school children, airport staff tracking my lost suitcase, and even the prison guards who turned me away when I accidentally walked up to the jail gate.
+My friend had told me that "leve-leve," literally "slow-slow," was the de facto national motto.
+So many people I encountered seemed to use the phrase liberally — drivers, waitpersons, schoolchildren, airport staff tracking my lost suitcase, and even the prison guards who turned me away when I accidentally walked up to the jail gate.

 Leve-leve means anything between "slow down" to "take it easy."
 It's a cliché to describe the heat when you write about a tropical place, but in São Tomé it felt as if a wave of hot humidity hung in the air, impeding my every step.
 Navigating the sun-drenched streets of the city was more like wading than walking.
 I had no choice but to slow down and take it easy.